bobjia/remdb/README_EN.md

 - `low_power_mode.rs`: Low power mode example demonstrating how to configure and use low power mode
 - `incremental_snapshot.rs`: Incremental snapshot example demonstrating how to save and restore incremental snapshots
 - `generate_snapshot.rs`: Snapshot generation example demonstrating how to generate and use snapshots
+- `sql_query.rs`: SQL query example demonstrating how to use SQL to query the in-memory database

 ## Project Structure